devperez/p5blog/README.md

 ### Database
 Open your PhpMyAdmin and import the .sql file which is in the root folder of the project.
 This should install the database with some articles, comments and users.
+There is a .envExample file given with the project.
+You should rename it .env and complete the details according to your configuration.

 NOTES :
 - The articles have been AI generated in order not to waste time and to provide something else than Lorem Ipsum texts.